DiscordEmbedOrg/discord-web-bridge/ReadMe.md

 ## TODOs

+Basic:

-- [ ] Create Crossbar router
+- [x] Create Crossbar router
   - [x] Basic Crossbar router configuration
-  - [ ] Bot Authentication: Only authenticated Discord Bot can publish to Crossbar router
   - [x] Store message history
 - [x] Create the Discord bot
   - [x] OnMessage: Publish to Crossbar
   - [x] OnRPC: Send message
-- [ ] Create the Website
+- [x] Create the Website
   - [x] Subscribe to Crossbar
   - [x] OnEvent: visualize message
   - [x] Allow web clients to perform RPC
   - [x] Retrieve message history

+Extended:
+- [ ] Bot Authentication: Only authenticated Discord Bot can publish to Crossbar router
+- [ ] Optional web client authentication: Privileged users with secret token have more power
 - [ ] Make it look good: Due to lack of experience on frontend: **Help wanted!**
+- [ ] RPC: Get text channels (for multi-text channel support)

+## Security and Risks

+The Discord Bot will broadcast **all** messages it has access to.
+If you don't want the message to be broadcasted, take away the read message right for the text channel.
+This means anyone can read those messages if they have the technical know how of talking to my backend.

+Anyone who is connected can post a chat message and there is no tracking who did it.
+There is no verification in place.
+A spammer could abuse this and send spam messages on behalf of the bot.

+I plan on addressing those issues.
+Just bear in mind they exist when making use of this project which is still in its very early stage.

+## Public Bot

+I plan on releasing a public bot that supports multiple servers.
+However for now I am solely focusing on a single server.
+A public bot that allows anyone to chat in any registered server without any form of authentication is at risk of being spammed at.